|Note: Effective July 1, 2011, the fee is $300 (SB 5556 (2011). |

 5. Date and sign the complaint form.

-Submit the original and three copies of the Unfair Labor Practice Complaint, along with the filing fee of $300, to:
+Submit the signed Unfair Labor Practice Complaint, any attachments, and the $300 filing fee to:

 Employment Relations Board